Energy Bill Relief Scheme: help for businesses and other non-domestic customers

 It is important that users who are less vulnerable to energy price increases (particularly larger businesses that are not energy-intensive) use the 6 months support provided by the scheme to identify measures they can take to protect themselves against high energy prices.

-Urgent legislation to enable the implementation of the scheme will be introduced in Parliament in October.
-This will provide government with the powers to establish the scheme, ensure benefits are passed on to consumers and provide for an effective compliance and enforcement regime.
+The Energy Prices Act 2022 provided government with the powers to establish the EBRS, ensure scheme benefits are passed on to consumers, and provide for an effective compliance and enforcement regime.
+Subsequent regulations have been made under these powers.

 Other support for business/non-domestic customers